chrisbroski/frogeye/README.md

 The *Senses.js* module detects total motion (implemented from *motion-overall.js*) and the direction of greatest change (left, right, center, and none.)

-### Reverse-Engineering the YUV Image Format
+### Reverse-Engineering the Y'UV Image Format

-The Raspberry Pi camera can output uncompressed files in [YUV format](https://en.wikipedia.org/wiki/YUV) that are easier to analyze with than JPEGs, once you know what all the ones and zeros mean.
+The Raspberry Pi camera can output uncompressed files in [YUV format](https://en.wikipedia.org/wiki/YUV) that are easier to analyze than JPEGs, once you know what all the ones and zeros mean.
 I had some fun using [Hex Fiend](http://ridiculousfish.com/hexfiend/) to edit the raw files, then converted them to JPEG with [ImageMagick](http://www.imagemagick.org/script/index.php) to view the effects.
+The first 2/3 of the file are a simple grayscale bitmap.
+The last third is color information that I have not quite figured out yet.

 #### [ImageMagick](http://www.imagemagick.org/script/index.php)